 The new solution requires that you replace your existing roof with Tesla’s blend of non-solar glass tiles and solar-enabled glass tiles.
 It is an elegant new product, designed with great aesthetics, and due to its immense popularity, we wanted to explore the question: does installing this new roof make financial sense for your home?
 After initial analysis, we’ve found that for the majority of homeowners the answer is “not yet.”
 Unless you’re in the market for a roof replacement, Tesla’s new solar roof is simply too expensive for the average American homeowner to justify as a home energy upgrade.

-How much does the Tesla solar roof cost, and is it worth the premium?
+Tesla solar roof cost: how much is it, and is it worth the premium?

 To easily explain Tesla’s solar roof cost and its price premium, we’ll detail three different scenarios below – read on to see which describes you best!
 We’ll be using a 3,000 sq. ft. home in Southern California with a $200 monthly electric bill in our example, although we ran this analysis for several different states and home sizes and the results remained similar.